MEET OUR BOARD MEMBERS

 Tom Ledbetter is the Founder and Director of Kingdom Gravity Ministries and Senior Leader of the East Gate Community based out of Rockwall, Texas.
 A Short-term Missionary for 7 years to Asia and Africa, Senior Pastor for 3 years, and Business Consultant at K. E. Andrews Company since 2005.
 Tom is an internationally ordained minister with a heart for connecting, encouraging, equipping, and mobilizing leaders within the body who have a passion to see nations transformed through the message and love of Jesus Christ.
 Tom led a team to Liberia West Africa in the summer of 2013, and is excited to see the marketplace and missions movement continue to merge where cities and nations will be repaired, rebuilt and made disciples.

-Tom has heart to see communities flourish throughout Liberia and considers it a great joy to dream with God appointed leaders to see this kingdom sized vision become a reality.
+Tom has a heart to see communities flourish throughout Liberia and considers it a great joy to dream with God’s appointed leaders to see this kingdom-sized vision become a reality.